davidwoyke/tfwat/content/index.md

 ## 4. Healing Spells for the Lost Wanderer
 Eccentric, unfashionable furnishings cramp this filthy lounge.
 Worn, tufted leather armchairs, one smaller than dwarf-sized, face a cobblestone hearth ablaze with green fire.
-The dusty mantle beset with curios enshrines a faded portrait hanging above; a captious, elderly man meets the gaze of the beholder.
+The dusty mantle beset with curios enshrines a faded portrait wherein a captious, elderly man matches the gaze of the beholder.

 If spoken to, the **portrait of Prowst** exposes his real self is trapped in a magically-induced slumber down below.
 Outside forces, Nima and his rat-kin, are working to impede Prowst’s rousing.
 The wizard’s dreams are leaking into reality, and if he doesn’t Wake Up soon, a release of arcane force causes a devastating tsunami.